folio-org/okapi/doc/guide.md

 At this point Okapi knows that we have an auth module.
 It has stored the info in its database, so in theory it is persistent.
-In practice we are running our Okapi in 'dev' mode, which uses a volatile in-memory database...
+In practice we are running our Okapi in 'dev' mode, which uses a volatile in-memory database.

 Now we need to deploy the module, and tell the discovery that we have it running.
 This can be done in one request.
 Note that we post this to /_/discovery,